iwelch/sylspace/README.md

-now point your firefox (not chrome!) browser to `http://syllabus.test`.  when you are done, go back to the terminal and ^C out of runserver.pl .
+now open your firefox (not chrome!) browser and point it to `http://syllabus.test`.  when you are done, click back on your terminal window and ^C out of runserver.pl .

 ### Real Operation